CamilleBreillot/kalaa-react-app/README.md

 - See the main statistic on food collection added by Adoba (reporting section)
   - Number of collects
   - Statistics on weight, number of participants and value of collects (those 3 indicators are setup in the seed)
-  - When the CSR manager added new indicator to track, the indicator is automatically added to the reporting.
-Numbers gets updated automatically when a new food collection is added by Adoba's store manager
+  - When the CSR manager added new indicator to track, the indicator is automatically added to the reporting (new card is created).
+Values of indicators in reporting gets updated automatically when a new food collection is added by Adoba's store manager
 - See the indicators list to be track when a food collection is declared
 - Add a new indicator to be tracked (form).
 The indicator is automatically added to the collection form on the Adoba store page and to the reporting
 - Remove an indicator from the list.
 The indicator is automatically removed from the collection form on the Adoba store page and from the reporting